 "War Eagle!" is a greeting shared across the Auburn campus and throughout the Auburn Family.
 The iconic eagle represents the Auburn spirit and the strength that is within all of us.
-It is therefore fitting that Auburn University’s new postsecondary education program for students with intellectual disabilities be known as EAGLES.
+It is therefore fitting that Auburn University’s new comprehensive transition program for students with intellectual disabilities be known as EAGLES!

-Program Goals: The goal of the EAGLES program is to prepare students with intellectual disabilities to achieve and maximize their potential as they transition to become contributing members of society.
-This program will provide an on-campus, inclusive postsecondary education.
-The curriculum focuses on academics, social and career development, and health awareness.
+The goal of the EAGLES program is to prepare students with intellectual disabilities to achieve and maximize their potential as they transition to become contributing members of society.

 The program began in the fall semester of 2018.
 The next open enrollment period will be for the 2020-2021 academic year.
 Applications will be accepted throughout the year, with interviews to be conducted in the fall of 2019.